This sequence combines Shoulder Stability and Knee And Ankle Stability into a 30-minute total body strength mash-up!

 This comprehensive Post-Workout Stretch focuses on the calves and hamstrings, glutes, quads and hip flexors, chest, shoulders and triceps.

-Balance And Core Power gets straight into it.
+This core power sequence gets straight into it.
 It's an advanced routine that uses balance poses to build core strength and stability.

 This sequence is designed to Mobilise The Joints from head to toe—neck, shoulders, elbows, wrists, spine, hips, knees and ankles.